harrycresswell/harry/content/writing/masking-email.md

 Before generating forwarding addresses for all your accounts.
 You first need to set up a primary email address that all emails will forward to.

 You do this by adding a default Mailbox from inside the SimpleLogin app.
 This should be a private email address that you never reveal.
-So, make sure you don’t give to anyone.
-Its sole purpose is for use as a forwarding address.
+So don’t give to anyone.
+The sole purpose of this address is for use as a forwarding address.
 And it should remain a secret, at all times.

 Now you’re ready to generate a forwarding address.

 SimpleLogin has a browser extension, available for [blink-based browsers](https://chrome.google.com/webstore/detail/simpleloginreceive-send-e/dphilobhebphkdjbpfohgikllaljmgbn), Safari and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/simplelogin/).

-Whenever you land on a website and want to create an account.
-Fire up the browser extension and generate a new forwarding address.
-Then use it to sign up with, instead of your real address.
-It works the same as generating a password using a password manager.
+Whenever you land on a website and want to create an account, fire up the browser extension and generate a new forwarding address.
+Now use it to sign up with, instead of your real address.
+The process works the same as generating a password using a password manager.

 By default, SimpleLogin will create an email address based on the domain name of the website open in your current browser tab.
 To give you an example, let’s say you’re on the notion.so website.
 And you want to create an account.
 In this case, SimpleLogin might suggest: notion.ds5s@aleeas.com.